 Melamine cabinets have made leaps and bounds in recent decades.

-For years melamine was viewed as cheap and poor quality, like the laminate countertop (those have changed, too) of the cabinet world, melamine has developed into a popular option for kitchens.
+For years, melamine was viewed as cheap or poor quality.
+Like the laminate countertop (those have changed, too) of the cabinet world, melamine has since developed into a popular option for kitchens.

-At Deslaurier, we specialize in all things custom cabinetry, and offer a variety of cabinet selections in melamine.
+At Deslaurier, we specialize in all things custom cabinetry, and offer a variety of melamine cabinet selections in our catalogue.
 Our clients often ask us about melamine cabinets and in this article we’ll give you the same answers we give them!

 Let’s take a look at what melamine kitchen cabinets have to offer!